How The Climate Affects Wine Making

 Pliny the Elder once said: “In wine, there is truth”.
 And if you think about it, the process of winemaking is all about being true to the elements and their nature.

 A great bottle of wine was not just made, it was grown.
-There is nothing truer about anything than how wine is created.
+There is nothing more true about anything than how wine is created.
 And of course, in order to grow a nifty bottle of wine, you need to rely on another very true element of nature: Weather & Climate.

 But before we go any further, we need to clarify the differences between weather and climate.